itsusony/mmap_logparser/README.md

 # mmap_logparser
-less memory log parser by using mmap
+less memory json-log parser by using mmap

 # usage
 ```